ErikEkstedt/Gestures/project/environments/README.md

-#  Todo

-NOW:

-Torso!

-angle

 # Environment

 In my custom classes i load the xml file for the robot only once.
 Only if no scene has been initialized.
 For me this makes the reset() work as expected.

 ```python
 def _reset(self):